 Eternal Security — We are eternally secure in Christ.
 We have died with Christ and have been raised to new life in Him (Eph 2:5-6; Col 3:1-3).
 We have entered into His death and resurrection.
 Therefore, if Jesus is “never going to die again” (Ro 6:9), then neither can we ever die again.
 True faith in Christ is an enduring faith.
 The fruit of faith is faith-fulness.
 The fruit of salvation is a life of obedience to God.
 True faith follows whom it professes.

 Eschatology (Prophecy) — Jesus will return bodily with “great power and glory” to judge the world (Mark 13:26; Rev 1:7; 19:11-16) and to receive His own via the resurrection.
 At that time both saved and unsaved will be resurrected — “those who have done good to the resurrection of life, and those who have done evil to the resurrection of judgment” (Jn 5:28-29).
 The “rapture” of the saved who are alive at the time of Christ’s return, occurs at the time of the resurrection; they are not separate events.
 The unsaved will go into everlasting punishment (Matt 25:46; Rev 20:11-15), and the saved will be ushered into the eternal kingdom of the “new heaven and new earth” (Rev 21:1-2).
 There is no earthly millennial kingdom between the return of Christ and our eternal state.
 The Kingdom of Christ is spiritual (Col 1:13), which is His Church.
 Thus, His kingdom is now and He reigns over His kingdom now.
 The Kingdom of Christ continues eternally.

-Gifts of the Spirit — My position can be found in my “Expanded Statement of Faith” (below) and in my series on the gifts of the Spirit, beginning with “Foundational Truths:” Gifts Series – [Foundational Truths]
+A full explanation of my position can be found in my “Expanded Statement of Faith” (below) and in my series on the gifts of the Spirit, beginning with “Foundational Truths:” Gifts Series – [Foundational Truths]